Riverscapes/SolarStream/README.md

 * 8/22/2015 - Beta version of the Solar Streams Tool, v0.1, uploaded to Github.

 ## Data Input Requirements:
-* NHD+ 1:24k flowlines, segmented
-* DEM 10m<sup>2</sup>
-* USGS HUC 4 polygon
-* Bankfull polygons
-* NBDC canopy height
+* **Study basin (HUC polygon)**: A polygon feature class that encompasses the area of analysis.
+Typically a hydrologic unit or watershed.
+* **Bare earth DEM**: Digital elevation or digital terrain model as a raster dataset, representing bare earth topology.
+* **Canopy height raster**: Digital elevation representing vegetation or canopy heights.
+The NBCD BAW canopy height dataset is highly recommended for this input parameter.
+* **Stream network feature class**: The polyline feature class that will contain the results of the predicted solar insolation modeling.
+The stream network should already been segmented, using the [Segment Stream Tool](https://github.com/jesselangdon/segment_tool).
+* **Bankful feature class**: This dataset represents bankfull widths for the stream network.
+* **Output feature class**: The resulting stream network feature class that will contain the predicted solar insolation values per stream segment.
+* **Solar insolation model parameters**:
+* (Recommended settings when developing solar insolation for GPP modeling)
+* _Time configuration_: Multiple days in a year
+* _Year_: 2014 (to coincide with CHaMP SunEye monitoring data for validation purposes)
+* _Start day_: 182 (July 1st)
+* _End day_: 243 (August 31st)
+* _Day interval_: 7
+* _Hour interval_: 0.5

 ## Suggested User Workflow
 1. Clip all data inputs using a watershed or hydrologic unit polygon
-2. Split reaches in the stream network into segments (based on a user-supplied length interval) using the [Segment Tool](https://github.com/jesselangdon/segment_tool).
+2. Split reaches in the stream network into segments (based on a user-supplied length interval) using the [Segment Stream Tool](https://github.com/jesselangdon/segment_tool).

 ## Automated Processing Steps
 1. Convert stream network and bankfull polyon datasets into rasters and merge together into a single stream water surface raster.